Preetham-18-06/Preethu-C/README.md

-This is a C program that has a menu like which asks for a imput or output.:)
+This is a C program that has a menu like which asks for a input or output.:)